Chemistry and Biochemistry Club

 Director of Honor Program

-The Honors Program of the UMD Department of Chemistry and Biochemistry is designed to provide outstanding majors an opportunity to develop their ability to function as independent and competent researchers in the field of chemistry or biochemistry.
-Students in the Honors Program participate in independent research under the supervision of a faculty member and formal/informal discussions with departmental seminar speakers.
-Honors Program students are required to maintain a high grade point average.
+The Honors Program of the UMD Department of Chemistry and Biochemistry is designed to provide outstanding Chemistry and Biochemistry (BMB) majors an opportunity to develop the ability to function as independent and competent research workers, to encourage them in their study of and interest in Chemistry or Biochemistry (BMB), and to aid in their transition from student to scientist.
+Students approach these goals through participation in independent research under the supervision of a faculty member, formal and informal discussions with seminar speakers and maintenance of a high grade point average.

 Admission to the Honors Program

-- Written Report and Oral Presentation of Research
+- Electronic Report and Oral Presentation of Research

-Three weeks before the end of the last semester of the candidate's residency he/she must submit two copies of a double-spaced typewritten research report to the major advisor to be transmitted to the Director of the Honors Program.
-This report must include a cover page (listing your project title, your name, and your research advisor's name), an abstract, an introduction, an experimental section, a section on results and discussion of the implications of the results and references.
-This report is published in book form with the other honors student's reports and kept on file.
-In addition, the candidate must present a research report at a regional Undergraduate Symposium or (with his/her major advisor's permission), or give an Ilenda competition seminar at the spring symposium.
+Three weeks before the end of the last semester of the candidate’s residency he/she must submit a double-spaced electronic research report to his/her research advisor and the Department of Chemistry and Biochemistry Office (email@example.com).
+This report must include a cover page (listing your project title, your name, and your research advisor’s name), an abstract, an introduction, an experimental section, a section on results and discussion of the implications of the results and references.
+This report will be kept on file.
+In addition, the candidate must present a research report at a regional Undergraduate Symposium or (with his/her major advisor’s permission); give an Ilenda competition seminar at the spring symposium of their senior year.